Microsoft Exchange Hosted Services

 Microsoft Exchange Hosted Services, also known as FrontBridge, is an email filtering system owned by Microsoft.
-It was acquired in 2005 from Frontbridge Inc. FrontBridge Technologies began in 2000 as Bigfish Communications in Marina del Rey, California.
+It was acquired in 2005 from Frontbridge Inc.

+FrontBridge Technologies began in 2000 as Bigfish Communications in Marina del Rey, California.
 The service is sold directly and through partnership with Sprint Nextel.

-On 30 March 2006, Microsoft announced new branding, a new licensing model and the road map for Microsoft Exchange Hosted Services (EHS), formerly known as FrontBridge Technologies Inc. With Microsoft Exchange Hosted Services (EHS), four new products was introduced.
+On 30 March 2006, Microsoft announced new branding, a new licensing model and the road map for Microsoft Exchange Hosted Services, formerly known as FrontBridge Technologies Inc. With the announcement, four new products were introduced.

-EHS Filtering

-The Filter was to actively help protect inbound and outbound e-mail from spam, viruses, phishing scams and e-mail policy violations.

-EHS Archive

-Message archiving system for e-mail and instant messages.

-EHS Continuity

-Security-enhanced Web interface that allowed ongoing access to e-mail during and after unplanned outages of an on-premises e-mail environment.